 As a further step, we explore the utility of \ours in scaling LLM alignment at both training and inference stages.
 At inference time, we show that \ours can select a better response among candidates, improving long-form answer quality.
-At training time, we employ \ours as a data selector, where we compare task-solving trajectories sampled from LLMs and filtering with \ours, thereby obtaining a higher-quality training dataset.
+At training time, we employ \ours as a data selector, comparing task-solving trajectories sampled from LLMs and filtering them with \ours, thereby obtaining a higher-quality training dataset.
 Our experiments demonstrate that LLMs trained with \ours-selected data achieve significant performance gains compared with those trained on data filtered by existing RMs, highlighting the potential of tool-augmented reward modeling.

-Our contributions are summarized as follows: (i) We introduce \ours, a reward model that can judge the long-form answer with the assistance of external tools, enabling accurate rewarding of complex agentic tasks. (ii) We propose a simple but controllable pipeline for automatic reward data construction, collecting 30K+ high-quality pair-wise training data with binary label in an unsupervised manner. (iii) Extensive experiments on five benchmarks, showing that \ours outperforms existing baselines significantly. (v) We demonstrate that \ours not only improves inference-time response selection but also serves as an effective data selector for training, paving the way for future research on LLM alignment.
+Our contributions are as follows: (i) We introduce \ours, a type of RM that can judge long-form responses with the assistance of external tools, providing accurate reward for complex agentic tasks. (ii) We propose a simple but controllable strategy for reward data construction, and collect 27K+ high-quality training data with binary labels in an unsupervised manner. (iii) Experiments on five benchmarks show that \ours outperforms existing baselines substantially. (v) We demonstrate that \ours improves LLM on both inference time and the alignment stage, facilitating future research on LLM post-training.